owanturist/react-impulse/README.md

 A hook similar to `React.useReducer` but for `Sweety` instances.
 It subscribes to the `sweety` changes and returns the current state and a function to dispatch an action.

 - `sweety` is a `Sweety` instance.
-- `reducer` is a function that transforms the current value and the dispatched action into the new value.
+- `reducer` is a function that transforms the current state and the dispatched action into the new state.
 - `[compare]` is an optional [`Compare`][compare] function.
   When not defined it uses [`Sweety#compare`][sweety__compare].
-  When `null` the [`Object.is`][object_is] function applies to compare the values.
+  When `null` the [`Object.is`][object_is] function applies to compare the states.

 ```tsx
 type CounterAction = { type: "INCREMENT" } | { type: "DECREMENT" }